-The Flamstead Heritage campaign has been set up to save our beautiful 12th century village church from closure.
+The Flamstead Heritage project was set up to save our beautiful 12th century village church from closure.
 Damp and deathwatch beetle have affected the roof timbers because the windows and walls are not weatherproof.
-Temporary repairs have now been made while we raise money to replace the outer roof, fix the timbers and restore the leaking windows.
+Temporary repairs have now been made and we have secured the funding to replace the outer roof, fix the timbers and restore the leaking windows.
 This website tells the story of our campaign to save St Leonard’s…

 First, we needed to find out how serious things were.
 Using a birdcage scaffold, the architects, structural engineer, wood rot specialist and quantity surveyor were able to get up close to the medieval timbers.
-This gave a fascinating glimpse of the way the roof is put together, and enabled a detailed survey to be done.
+This gave a fascinating glimpse of the way the roof is put together, and enabled a detailed “resistograph” survey to be done.
 By measuring the resistance of each rafter and beam to a small drill, the survey identified which timbers had been most damaged by rot and beetle, and enabled a plan for repair and restoration to be drawn up.

 The massive oak beams which support the roof last received major attention in 1691.
 Then, sections of rafters could just be taken out a refitted with new timber.
-Now, we need to conserve the original materials where possible due to the Grade I listing.
+Now, we need to conserve as much of the the original timber as possible due to our Grade I listing.
 This will jointing in new wood as needed.

-To make sure the roof stays safe while we raise funds, some short-term supports have been added to help transfer the weight of the spine of the roof onto the massive cross-beams as shown.
+To make sure the roof stayed safe while we raised funds, temporary supports were added to help better transfer the weight of the damaged spine of the roof and the weakened rafters onto the massive cross-beams as shown.

-To make the building fully weatherproof, we need to remove GRP facings which were attached to the top row “clerestory” windows in the 1960s.
-The windows can then be rebuilt in stone.
+To make the building fully weatherproof, we need to remove Glass Reinforced Plastic facings which were attached to the top row “clerestory” windows in the 1960s.
+The windows can then be rebuilt in new stone, and re-glazed.

-Cement rendering will be replaced by lime mortar so that the walls can “breathe”.
-The downpipes will be upgraded to ensue they can cope with storm water and take it away from the building.
+Cement rendering from the 1960s will be replaced by lime mortar so that the walls can “breathe” again.
+The downpipes and rainwater dispersal will be upgraded to ensue they can cope with storm water and take it away from the building, to avoid damp.

 All of this will help to dry out the environment inside the church.

 Eliminating damp will protect the wall paintings which have survived in some cases since the 13th century.
-This important series of paintings can be conserved and restored once the moisture levels in the church have been reduced.
+This important series of paintings can be cleaned and conserved once the moisture levels in the church have been reduced.

-Restoring the “environmental envelope” of the building will protect the medieval murals, as well as ensuring that the roof timbers are no longer under prone to attack from beetle or rot.
+Restoring the “environmental envelope” of the building will also ensure that the roof timbers are no longer prone to attack from beetle or rot.

-Our approach to funders including Heritage Lottery will present a vision for transformation of the way the church as a building serves the wider local community, as indeed it was designed to do when first built.
+Our approach to funders including the National Lottery Heritage Fund presented a vision for transformation of the way the church as a heritage building serves the wider local community, as indeed it was designed to do when first built.
 Arts and culture, social events and opportunities to learn more about the heritage treasures are all on the plan.
 We are really excited by this vision, and you can learn more about it on our vision page.